-All of our teachers are qualifed and registered.
-We have at our helm, a teacher qualified to Level 3 Forest Leader.
-There is no shortage of passion for both nature and educating children in our chosen team.
+All of our teachers are qualified and registered, and have participated in Forest School Training.
+There is no shortage of passion for both nature and educating children in our carefully handpicked team.

-Our thoughtfully designed local curriculum aligns with Te Whariki - the National Curriculum, it reflects our Philosophy of aroha and Sustainability, and created collaboratively, it echos parent aspirations.
+Our thoughtfully designed local curriculum aligns with Te Whariki - the National Curriculum, it reflects our Philosophy of aroha and Sustainability, and created collaboratively, it echoes parent and whanau aspirations.

 All of our foundational centre documents are formulated and reviewed in partnership with whanau.
 Our priorities reflect what you view as success for your child and what is important in our community.